georgiosouzounis/instance-segmentation-mask-rcnn/README.md

 - [mask_rcnn_pretrained_tpu.ipynb](https://github.com/georgiosouzounis/instance-segmentation-mask-rcnn/blob/main/mask-rcnn-pretrained-tpu.ipynb); this is a demo using the COCO dataset classes, with the model pretrained on Google Cloud TPU;
 - [mask_rcnn_pretrained_gpu.ipynb](https://github.com/georgiosouzounis/instance-segmentation-mask-rcnn/blob/main/mask_rcnn_pretrained_gpu.ipynb); this is a demo using the same dataset, only imlemented in a custom manner using openCV;
-- mask_rcnn_custom_gpu.ipynb; this is a Mask R-CNN custom training notebook for fine tuning the model to your data
+- [mask_rcnn_oiltanks_gpu.ipynb](https://github.com/georgiosouzounis/instance-segmentation-mask-rcnn/blob/main/mask_rcnn_oiltanks_gpu.ipynb); this is a Mask R-CNN custom training notebook for fine tuning the model to your data.

 ## usage